DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 ### EnergyLink

-If you have EnergyLink enabled in your yaml or if you enabled it in the client, gathering patches in the City will add to the collective energy pool of the multiworld.
+If you have EnergyLink enabled in your yaml or if you enabled it in the client with `/energylink`, gathering patches in the City will add to the collective energy pool of the multiworld, as well as destroying objects (rocks, trees, coral, star pole, houses, etc.).
 You can spend this gathered energy to receive any item immediately!
-Use `/energylink` and `/energylink_spend` in the Kirby Air Ride Client.
+Use `/energylink_spend "Item Name" item_amount` in the Kirby Air Ride Client.

 ## I need help!
 What do I do?